-Commercial Refrigeration represented the second largest share of HFC emissions within the Portuguese Refrigeration and Air Conditioning sector in 2021 (27%).
+Commercial Refrigeration represented the largest share of HFC emissions within the Portuguese 2.F sector in 2022 (47%).

-CFC, HCFC and F-Gases emissions from operation and disposal of Commercial Refrigeration Equipment were estimated using a bottom-up approach Tier 2a.
+Emissions from Commercial Refrigeration Equipment were estimated using a bottom-up approach Tier 2a according to chapter 7.5 of Volume 3 of the 2006 IPCC Guidelines.